 Let’s zoom out a bit and talk about the general unease people feel about installing work-related software on their personal devices.
 It’s like inviting your boss to your weekend BBQ; sure, it might be a professional courtesy, but do you really want them to observe how many ribs you can consume in one sitting?

 The apprehension is understandable.
-Employees’ smartphones are their sanctuary, their digital fortress where work emails coexist somewhat peacefully with Instagram selfies and explicit Google search history.
+Employees’ smartphones are their sanctuary, their digital fortress where work emails coexist somewhat peacefully with Instagram selfies and explicit Bing search history.
 The thought of adding a work-related app feels like a violation of privacy rights, akin to your boss setting up a desk in your living room.
 It’s not just about one app; it’s about the principle of the matter.

 Where do we draw the line between what belongs to the company and what belongs to the employees?